zeroc-ice/ice-builder-visualstudio/README.md

 | ----------- | ------------------------------ |
 | C++ Mapping | IceCppMapping                  |

-### Configuring Slice Compilation for C++ Projects

-For both Ice 3.7 and Ice 3.8 C++ projects, the Ice Builder for Visual Studio extension creates a **Slice** file filter in the Solution Explorer.
+The Ice Builder for Visual Studio extension creates a **Slice** file filter in the Solution Explorer.
 We recommend adding your Slice (`.ice`) files to this filter for convenience, but you may place Slice files in any filter within your project.

 The extension also provides a **Slice** item template that you can use to add new Slice files to your project.